Enter our Virtual Gallery of Lepidolite Mica Mineral Specimens

 The micas are usually recognized by their perfect basal cleavage.
 Some mica varieties can be distinguished with reasonable certainty by their color.

-Return to the Index of Mica Information Topics
+Return to our Mica Information Index

-HISTORICAL INFORMATION AND USES
+MICA HISTORICAL INFORMATION AND USES

 The name mica was derived from the Latin micare which meant to shine.
 Biotite was named after the French physicist J. B. Biot.
 The name Muscovite was derived from the term muscovy-glass which it was previously known by because of its widespread use as a glass substitute in the old Russian state of Muscovy in the 14th century.